fauxtix/PropertyManagerFL/README.md

 Create a branch for your modification (git checkout -b fauxtix/PropertyManagerFL)

-Commit (git commit -am 'Add some fooBar')
+Commit (git commit -am 'added a new feature - some files changed')

 Push_ (git push origin fauxtix/PropertyManagerFL)